What is Montessori?

 The older kids are expected to be helpful - and the younger ones discover this and the multi-age grouping is a very important part of the philosophy.
 Younger children also pick up messages of tolerance and respect by watching older students.
 And having every student for three years gives teachers a rare chance to get to know each child on a meaningful level.

-Dr. Montessori felt a child's first "work" in school - ideally enrolling at age 21/2 - should be simple tasks familiar from home, such as washing dishes, polishing shoes, sewing on buttons.
+Dr. Montessori felt a child's first "work" in school - ideally enrolling at age two and a half - should be simple tasks familiar from home, such as washing dishes, polishing shoes, sewing on buttons.
 Not only do these make children feel they are helping out, but they boost concentration span, good work habits and co-ordination.

 The educational approach is to encourage independence, encourage children to walk, not be carried by their parents, and to dress themselves and help out at home.